We're giving you the chance to win back the value of your meal - every time you dine this month!

 40 Maltby street railway arch interior

 What: An artisan food connoisseur’s dream, 40 Maltby Street operates out of an incognito spot in the warehouse of Gergovie Wines, and orients its British-leaning menu around an impressive global viticultural offering.
-There’s a strict no-reservation policy, and check the restaurant’s Instagram page for updates to the weekly changing menu - the whole operation is rather laid-back, rather rustic, and rather charming.
+There’s a strict no-reservation policy, and check the restaurant’s Instagram page for updates to the weekly changing menu - the whole operation is laid-back, rustic, and rather charming.

 Where: 40 Maltby Street, SE1 3PA